Next-Generation Reservoir Computing for Dynamical Inference: Brief review of reservoir computing

 \subsubsection{Next Generation Reservoir Computing (NGRC)}

 Next-generation reservoir computing (NGRC) is a simplified alternative to traditional RC.
+A schematic overview of the NGRC one-step prediction mechanism is shown in Fig.~\ref{fig:ngrc_scheme}.
 Instead of relying on an explicitly simulated dynamical system as the reservoir, NGRC uses a static, implicit reservoir structure based on nonlinear vector autoregression~\cite{NGRC2021}.
-The central idea is to take the time-delay embedded state vector,
+The central idea is to take the (normalized) time-delay embedded state vector,

 and map it nonlinearly into a high-dimensional space,

 as illustrated in Fig.~\ref{fig:map_diagram_b}.
 The projected state $P(\uu_H(t))$ serves as the reservoir state $\rr(t)$, forming the implicit reservoir.
 Prediction of the next state $\uu(t+\tau)$ is then performed --- as before in RC --- using a simple linear model,